w3f/polkadot-wiki/docs/learn-spree.md

 In concrete terms, SPREE modules could be useful for various functionality on Polkadot.
 One suggested use case of SPREE modules is for a trustless decentralized exchange that is offered as functionality to any parachain without any extra effort from parachain developers.
-One can imagine this working by having a SPREE module which exposes the interface for the incrementing and decrementing of balances of various assets based on a unique identifier.
+One can imagine this working by having a SPREE module that exposes the interface for the incrementing and decrementing of balances of various assets based on a unique identifier.

 ## Why?